 “It takes a lot of motivation to keep up with my athletic schedule along with fulfilling my academic requirements, and being a leader on the softball field,” said Julia.
 “Being a student-athlete and an Honors student has definitely taught me discipline and the importance of balance.”

-The hard work and commitment has paid off for Julia, who is a three-time member of the USA South All-Academic Team, and was also named to the USA South All-Sportsmanship Team as a sophomore.
+The hard work and commitment has paid off for Julia, who is a three-time member of the USA South All-Academic Team, was also named to the USA South All-Sportsmanship Team as a sophomore, and collected a USA South All-East Division honor.
 She helped lead her team to a regular season conference championship title as a junior.

 As a woman who describes herself as a go-getter and someone with a huge drive to succeed, when it came to locking down internships in her field of study, Julia went after what she wanted.
 She landed internships working with WRAL as a note keeper and a sports photographer before interning at a sports radio station this past summer.